Does Your Basket Pass the Easter Bunny Test?

 Would the Easter Bunny approve?
 Oh yes, the Easter Bunny will be very pleased.

-Find more ways to fill your basket with fair trade.
+Find more ways to fill your basket with ethical trade.